-It is one of the major cause of many different types of cancers like ovarian cancer, Wilms tumor, lung cancer, Melanoma, Breast cancer and squamous cell carcinomas.
+It is one of the major causes of many different types of cancers like ovarian cancer, Wilms tumor, lung cancer, Melanoma, Breast cancer and squamous cell carcinomas.

 It is on the top of nature’s most studied genes with more than 8,400 literature are available on it.

-The IL6 (interleukin 6) gene is located on the chromosome 7 at 7p15.3.
-It translates cytokine protein which helps in maturation of B cell and inflammation.
-The interleukin is the component of the immune system, protects our body.
+The IL6 (interleukin 6) gene is located on chromosome 7 at 7p15.3.
+It translates cytokine protein which helps in the maturation of B cells and inflammation.
+Interleukin is the component of the immune system, and protects our body.

-The involvement of the IL gene mutations is in many types of a health-related condition.
+The involvement of the IL gene mutations is in many types of health-related conditions.
 Scientists are also very much interested in the present gene.
 Thus it ranks 6 with around 4,000 literature available on it.